-"If only all might be hushed, sense impressions, the soul itself,
+"If only all might be hushed, sense impressions,

 all imagery, all symbols, all things transient, then we might